pixelomer/PongoBRIX/README.md

 1. With your device plugged in, run `make load_buttons`.
 This will install the button helper module in pongoOS and show you the pongoOS shell.
 2. In the pongoOS shell, run `button_helper`.
 3. Follow the instructions given by the program.
+"Holding the mute switch" means muting and releasing it means unmuting.
 Example output:
 ```
 pongoOS> button_helper